dbakuntsev/simply.clipboard-monitor/README.md

   - **Exit** — closes the application immediately without hiding to the tray.
 - **File → Exit** always exits the application, regardless of the setting.

+### Global Hotkey

+When **Minimize to System Tray** is ON, a configurable global hotkey can be used to show, hide, or bring the main window to the foreground from anywhere on the desktop — even when another application has focus.

+Open **File → Settings** to configure the hotkey:

+- Check **Enable global hotkey** to activate it.
+- Click the key-capture field and press the desired key combination to record it.
+The combination must include at least one of Alt, Ctrl, or Win; bare keys and Shift-only combinations are rejected.
+- Press **Escape** while the field has focus to cancel the capture and keep the existing binding.
+- The default binding is **Alt+Win+V**.

+If the chosen combination is already registered by another application, a conflict warning is shown in the Settings dialog.
+The hotkey is automatically unregistered while the Settings dialog is open to avoid interfering with key capture.

+Pressing the hotkey when the window is hidden shows and activates it; pressing it when the window is already in the foreground hides it to the tray.

 ## Auto-Start

 Open **File → Settings** to configure how the application starts.